Many organizations rely on Security Operations centres (SOC) as a valuable resource for security incident detection.

 The Security Operations centre in an organization comprises professionals who use a complex combination of the right tools to lead real-time incident response and drive ongoing security improvements to protect the organization from security crises.
 A functional SOC provides:

-- Expertise in the tools used by the organization, including third-party vendors, to ensure they can resolve security issues with ease.
+• Expertise in the tools used by the organization, including third-party vendors, to ensure they can easily resolve security issues.

 The SOC does more than handle problems that pop up.
 They may be tasked with finding weaknesses in existing systems outside and within the organization through ongoing software and hardware vulnerability analysis.